ibm-openbmc/dev/.github/ISSUE_TEMPLATE/ui-research-story-v1.md

 ---
 name: UI Research Story Template
-about: Use this template when creating any new GUI Research Story
+about: Use this template when creating any new GUI Research story that does not need Design or FED (Discovery only)
 title: 'GUI : Research : (Add story title here)'
 labels: GUI, UI Research, Milestone Tgt
 assignees: ''